idsme/2016_museum_react_redux_first_time/README.md

 commit 5 on the Master Practice Branch.
 Same line but is somthing different

-commit 6 commit on feature branch RebasePractice2 commit 7 commit on feature branch after rebase
+commit 6 commit on feature branch RebasePractice2 commit 7 commit on feature branch after git pull --rebase commit 8 commit on feature branch after git rebase